ewe2/twinkle/README.md

 [AzaToth][] is the original author and maintainer of the tool, as well as the `morebits.js` library.

+This version is designed to support Ewik, a personal wiki and sandbox.

 Layout of this repository
 -------------------------